ImroBr/phamwiki/draft_STPA.md

 System-Theoretic Process Analysis (SPTA) is fairly recent hazard analysis technique.
 This technique is generally used in larger, complex systems.
 What delineates the STPA method from other conventional hazard analysis methods is the assumption that unsafe interactions between system components could occur, while none of those system may have failed. \
 Based on _System Theory_...

-## Subtypes
-_Specific variations of main hazard analysis method._
-STAMP

 ## History
 _First inception and cause of hazard analysis method.
 (Year, person/ group, (geographic) location) Abbreviation_ \
 STPA is a analysis technique developed by [Nancy Leveson](http://sunnyday.mit.edu/bio-serious.html) and [John P. Thomas](http://web.mit.edu/jthomas4/www/index.htm).
-It is based on System Theory.
+It is founded upon _System-Theoretic Accident Model and Process_ (STAMP), which is in turn based on Sytems Theory.

 ## Underlying systems
 _Possible underlying system or system predecessor of current hazard analysis_ \
 System Theory - \
 STAMP - System-Theoretic Accident and Processes

+## Variations
+_Specific variations of main hazard analysis method._ \
+Causal Analysis based on Sytems Theory (CAST), and is a retroactive analysis method that examines an accident/ incident that has occured and identifies the causal factors involved.
+It is another analysis method based on STAMP. [p12-13]

 ## Application
 Used for: (List)\